-Improves study habits: reading textbooks, taking notes, improving memory, preparing for and taking exams, writing research papers, time management.
-For any student who wishes to work to full potential.
+Improves study habits: reading textbooks, taking notes, improving memory, preparing for and taking exams, writing research papers, and time management.
+For any student who wishes to work to his or her full potential.

 CLLS 202 Transitions 102 Group Leadership (P/U)